HOT DATES

 Tiong Bahru

-One of the oldest housing estates in Singapore, Tiong Bahru has an eclectic mix of public housing flats, Art Deco architecture and shophouses dating back to the '30s and ’40s.
-It’s a charming off-the-beaten-track neighborhood that consistently draws local food connoisseurs thanks to delicious Chinese hawker food in Tiong Bahru Market and Food Centre and hip eateries, including Tiong Bahru Bakery and Japanese restaurant Ikyu.
+Tiong Bahru has an eclectic mix of public housing flats, Art Deco architecture and shophouses dating back to the '30s and ’40s.
+It’s a charming off-the-beaten-track neighbourhood that consistently draws local food connoisseurs thanks to the delicious Chinese hawker food in Tiong Bahru Market and Food Centre and hip eateries including Tiong Bahru Bakery and Japanese restaurant Ikyu.

 Address: Yong Siak St. MRT: Tiong Bahru.